-Mike is currently a member of the Editorial Boards of Estate Planning Magazine and The Journal of Taxation, having written numerous articles for both publications as well as the Journal of the Missouri Bar among other tax and professional journals.
-He is also a member of the Advisory Board of Tax Management Estates, Gifts and Trusts Journal.
+Mike is currently a member of the Editorial Board The Journal of Taxation, and he was formerly a member of the Editorial Boards of Estate Planning magazine and the Estates, Gifts & Trusts Journal.
+He has written numerous articles for these publications and other tax and professional journals.
 As a respected expert in his practice, he is a frequent lecturer on tax and estate planning subjects, and he has spoken at tax institutes and seminars across the country.

 Mike is a fellow of the American College of Trust and Estate Counsel, and he is a member of the Estate Planning Council of St. Louis, the St. Louis Metropolitan Bar Association, the Missouri Bar, and the American Bar Association.
 He is a member of the Taxation Section and the Real Property, Probate, and Trust Section of the American Bar Association.
 Additionally, he is a member of the Taxation Section and the Probate and Trust Section of the Missouri Bar, formerly a Chairman of the latter section.

-Mike is AV® Preeminent™ Peer Review Rated by Martindale-Hubbell, was selected by his peers for inclusion in The Best Lawyers in America® 1987-2016, and was selected for inclusion in Missouri & Kansas Super Lawyers® 2005 and 2007-2015.
+Mike is AV® Preeminent™ Peer Review Rated by Martindale-Hubbell, was selected by his peers for inclusion in Best Lawyers® 1987-2024, and was selected for inclusion in Missouri & Kansas Super Lawyers® 2005 and 2007-2020.

 - Estate Planning & Probate

 - Tax-Exempt Organizations

 - Closely Held Businesses, Partnerships & Joint Ventures

 - Columbia University School of Law (J.D., 1971)

 - Harlan Fiske Stone Scholar, 1969-1970 and 1970-1971